 Matthew mentions Isaiah’s prophecy, the role of the Holy Spirit, and the whole birth narrative because Matthew clearly believed that the Messiah would be virgin born and that Jesus, the son of Mary and the adopted son of Joseph, was that Messiah.
 Matthew’s gospel makes the most sense if it is read as a historical account of the birth, life, death, and resurrection of Jesus.

 Like Luke, Matthew compiled his narrative through interviews and historical exploration, desiring to provide a credible work.
 Matthew recorded the virgin birth because it was a historically attested fact that proved Jesus’ divinity.
 He did not create Jesus; he described him.

 Moreover, the early church fathers affirmed the historicity of the virgin birth.
-The Old Roman Creed, the first creed of the church that appeared around 341 AD, says, “I believe in God the father almighty; and in Christ Jesus His only Son, our Lord, Who was born from the Holy Spirit and the Virgin Mary.”
-The virgin birth was not seen to be a myth forced upon Christianity by zealous religious neanderthals.
+The Old Roman Creed, the first creed of the church which appeared around 341 A.D, says, “I believe in God the father almighty; and in Christ Jesus His only Son, our Lord, Who was born from the Holy Spirit and the Virgin Mary.”
+The virgin birth was not seen to be a myth forced upon Christianity by overly zealous, religious neanderthals.
 It was a historical fact readily affirmed by the church.

 Today, men and women deny the virgin birth because they deny the supernatural worldview that proclaims God to be the just and Holy ruler of the universe.